Mirasaki/discord.js-bot-template/README.md

 <h3 id="restful-api">RESTful API</h3>

 This template comes with a REST API (OpenAPI spec 3.0.0).
 By default, this only serves the client's command data, which can be used to easily fetch your command data and build a dynamic command table/overview on your personal website.
 As this project is meant to be newbie-friendly, I thought I would include a **very** basic API template, so new developers are free to play around with it without having to set-up anything themselves.
-But, of course, you can just remove the `/backend` folder, `npm remove` unused dependencies and just use `npm run client` as the bot/client is completely standalone from the API.
-It's optional.
+Change `USE_API` to `true` in the [env file](/.env.example) to enable this feature.

 <h3 id="others">Others</h3>